Redirects

 List of custom string attributes to enable for redirects |

-See Handling Redirects for frontend implementation details.
+See Handling Redirects for frontend implementation details and API reference.